TheCreatorJames/BPANationals2015/README.md

 # BPANationals2015
 The solution to the BPA Nationals prompt in 2015.
-Won first in the Nation.

 ### What is this?
 There is a competition called Business Professionals of America.
 They give us a prompt and a limited amount of time to solve it.
 We compete to solve as much of the problem as we can in a limited amount of time.